NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

       }
 ```

-Both the old and the new links exist at this point.
-Now, set the test-passed leaf to true to force the new component to reach its ready state.
+Both the old and the new link exist at this point.
+Now, set the `test-passed` leaf to `true` to force the new component to reach its ready state.

 ```
 admin@ncs(config)# link t2 endpoints ex1 eth0 ex2 eth1 test-passed true